 Everyone has a different approach to schoolwork and very few people are completely organised all the time.
-But you will make your life easier if you:
+But you’ll make your life easier if you:

 - Make the most of your time in class.
-You have to be there anyway, so you might as well make use of it.
-The more you do during school time, the less you will have to do in your own time.
+You have to be there anyway; and the more work you do during school time, the less you’ll have to do in your own time.